 You can call 800-62-MYGED (800-626-9433) to get referrals to local GED prep programs and testing sites along with more information and study materials.
 You can also sign up for an account on the GED website to register for the test and get access to practice tests and other materials that will help you prepare.

-Make sure to do some review if you’ve been out of school for a while and you think your skills might be rusty.
-Here’s a link to some free practice tests in both English and Spanish that you can take right away.
-According to the information on the GED site, most people manage to pass the test and earn their GED certificate or diploma within three months, so it doesn’t have to be a super long process!
+Make sure to do some review if you've been out of school for a while and you think your skills might be rusty.
+Here's a link to a free practice test that you can take right away.
+According to the information on the GED site, most people manage to pass the test and earn their GED certificate or diploma within three months, so it doesn't have to be a super long process!

 Should You Get Your GED?